Justice in the World of Allen Eskens

 A Mystery Unlike Most Others

 All of those elements come together very naturally and make for a multifaceted story that keeps taking you from one interesting avenue to the next.
-It becomes much harder under these circumstances to accurately predict what you’ll run into, and that only makes the book more enjoyable and interesting to read… after all, it is centred on a murder mystery, and what fun is there in knowing where things are going to end up?
+It becomes much harder under these circumstances to accurately predict what you’ll run into, and that only makes The Heavens May Fall more enjoyable and interesting to read… after all, it is centred on a murder mystery, and what fun is there in knowing where things are going to end up?

 I must admit that Eskens did a magnificent job in weaving together a complex and believable web of intrigue, one that is certainly difficult to straighten out and I believe will surprise you no matter how many mystery stories you’ve read in your life.
 I can’t really discuss this aspect further without spoiling anything, but I will add that the author makes a point of going off the beaten path and there are no guarantees of happy outcomes for any characters, and I assure you, the ending will run contrary to your expectations.